 The Fund may obtain one or more credit facilities (i.e. bank leverage) secured by its Eligible Investments.
-The maximum leverage limit shall be 4:1 as determined over the Fund as a whole.
+While the maximum leverage limit of the Partnership is 3:1 pursuant to the Partnership Agreement, Management has determined to limit the leverage of the Fund as a whole to 1:1.